cwylcu080903/cwylcu080903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 &nbsp;I was born in Jining city, Shandong province, China in 2002.
-I received UG degree in Network Engineering from <a href="https://www.lcu.edu.cn/" style="color: #00008B;">Liaocheng University</a>, Liaocheng, China in 2025.
+I received B.Eng.degree in Network Engineering from <a href="https://www.lcu.edu.cn/" style="color: #00008B;">Liaocheng University</a>, Liaocheng, China in 2025.
 In 2024, I obtained exemption from the postgraduate entrance examination.
-Currently, I am pursuing my PhD degree in School of Mechanical Science and Engineering, <a href="https://www.hust.edu.cn/" style="color: #00008B;">Huazhong University of Science and Technology</a>.
-My PhD.'s supervisor is <a href="https://mse.hust.edu.cn/info/1143/1376.htm" style="color: #00008B;">Prof. Chaoyong Zhang</a>.
-My undergraduate supervisor is <a href="https://cs.lcu.edu.cn/xygk/szdw/431879.htm" style="color: #00008B;">Assoc Prof. Leilei Meng</a>.
+Currently, I am pursuing my Ph.D.Eng. degree in School of Mechanical Science and Engineering, <a href="https://www.hust.edu.cn/" style="color: #00008B;">Huazhong University of Science and Technology</a>.
+My Ph.D's supervisor is <a href="https://mse.hust.edu.cn/info/1143/1376.htm" style="color: #00008B;">Prof. Chaoyong Zhang</a>.
+My B.S's supervisor is <a href="https://cs.lcu.edu.cn/xygk/szdw/431879.htm" style="color: #00008B;">Assoc Prof. Leilei Meng</a>.

 Educations
 ======
-- **09/2025 – Present**: PhD Student in School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan
+- **09/2025 – Present**: Ph.D.Eng.
+Student in School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan
-- **09/2021 – 07/2025**: UG Student in School of Computer Science, Liaocheng University, Liaocheng
+- **09/2021 – 07/2025**: B.Eng.
+Student in School of Computer Science, Liaocheng University, Liaocheng

 Journal Publications
 ======